-- The form avoids the use of the phrase “to our knowledge,” which courts have not consistently interpreted as a limitation.
-Note 23 suggests a formulation that makes clear that this phrase, if used, is intended as a limitation.
+- The Form avoids the use of the phrase “to our knowledge,” which courts have not consistently interpreted as a limitation.
+Note 22 suggests a formulation that makes clear that this phrase, if used, is intended as a limitation.

-- The introductory paragraphs sharpen the description of the factual investigation undertaken, thus avoiding the suggestion that the opinion preparers conducted a broader investigation than actually performed.
+- The Form sharpens the description in the introductory paragraphs of the factual investigation undertaken, thus avoiding the suggestion that the opinion preparers conducted a broader investigation than actually performed.
 The description also makes clear that the opinion preparers may have relied on certiﬁcates of public ofﬁcials for legal matters.

-- The corporate status opinion does not use the terms “duly incorporated” or “duly organized,” both of which require a more detailed investigation than many transactions require.
-The elimination of these terms has been widely accepted for many transactions.
+- The corporate status opinion does not use the terms “duly incorporated” or “duly organized” for the reasons explained in note 9.
+The elimination of these terms has been widely accepted by opinion recipients.

-- Note 18 provides an analysis of the Restatement approach, which has been adopted in Massachusetts and many other states, for determining when the governing law provision in an agreement should be given effect.
+- Note 17 provides an analysis of the Restatement approach for determining when the governing law provision in an agreement should be given effect.
+The Restatement approach has been adopted in Massachusetts and many other states.

-- Note 19 addresses opinions on the enforceability of forum selection provisions that are sometimes requested in cross-border transactions.
+- Note 18 addresses opinions on the enforceability of forum selection provisions.
+Although rarely seen in domestic transactions, separate opinions on the enforceability of forum selection provisions are often given in cross-border transactions.

-- The form proposes a formulation of the no-litigation “opinion” that is narrower than the one often used in the past.
+- The Form proposes a formulation of the no-litigation “opinion” that is narrower than the one often used in the past.
 (The “opinion” is a factual conﬁrmation and therefore more accurately referred to as a no-litigation conﬁrmation).
-The narrower formulation is offered as an alternative to declining to cover litigation at all, although the omission of any statement regarding litigation in closing opinions has gained increased acceptance.
+Use of a narrower formulation is an alternative to declining to cover litigation at all.
+The omission of any statement regarding litigation in closing opinions has gained increased acceptance.

 - Attachment A addresses opinions on a corporation’s outstanding capital stock and rights to acquire stock.
 It also includes a form of opinion that the issuance of the stock does not require registration under the Securities Act of 1933.

-- The form leaves space for exceptions rather than identifying particular exceptions that are commonly taken.
+- The Form leaves space for exceptions rather than identifying particular exceptions, including those that are commonly taken.